 Description of the Records Sought

 In making your request you should be as specific as possible when describing the records you are seeking.
 It is not necessary for you to provide the name or title of a requested record, but the more specific you are about the records or types of records that you seek, the more likely it will be that the DOJ component will be able to locate these records.
 For example, if you have been interviewed by a law enforcement component of DOJ (such as the FBI) in connection with a law enforcement investigation and you wish to request a copy of the interview report, your listing of the date and location of the interview, and the name of the interviewing agent and subject of the investigation, if known, will be helpful to the component in determining where to search and which records are responsive to your request.
+Before submitting your request, you may contact the component's FOIA contact or FOIA Public Liaison to discuss the records you are seeking and to receive assistance in describing the records.

 In addition to the above-mentioned requirements for making a FOIA request, some DOJ components require additional specific information in order to process a request for particular types of records.
 For example, when an individual makes a FOIA request to the Executive Office for Immigration Review (EOIR) for his or her immigration records, EOIR requires that individual to provide his or her alien "A" number.
 Such special requirements are noted, where applicable, as part of the descriptions of components in Attachment B.